AI for Financial Analysis

 Use AI for Financial Analysis

 AI can help with data extraction, spreadsheet automation, forecasting, report generation, and visualization.
-This guide covers tools for each step, limitations (AI is not a financial advisor; verification is essential), and compliance considerations.
+This guide covers tools for each step, important limitations (AI is not a financial advisor and verification is essential), and compliance considerations.

 Data Extraction from Financial Documents

 What AI does — Extract numbers, tables, and key terms from PDFs, invoices, bank statements, and reports.
-Reduces manual data entry.
+Reduces manual data entry significantly.

 Tools — Document AI (Google Document AI, Azure Form Recognizer), OCR plus LLM, or dedicated financial extraction tools.